 This shoe received one of the relatively lowest scores of all shoes in this metric.
 There is almost no padding underfoot, and while it doesn't feel too uncomfortable when walking on flat surfaces without a pack on, as soon as we got on a rough trail with even a light daypack, our feet were complaining.
 The upper is also a weird blend of mesh and a vinyl overlay, and it feels plasticky and makes a weird sound when you walk.

 The Siren Edge Q2 lacks both arch and lateral support.
 The shoe itself is very soft and pliable, and we could twist it around itself without too much effort.
 There is a semi-decent liner with a little bit of arch support, but because the shoe is so soft, there's no structure to the arch.
 Keep this in mind if you have bad ankles or plan to carry heavy loads.
-The Oboz Sawtooth BDry and the Lowa Renegade GTX Lo are excellent options to consider if you prefer shoes with a lot of support.
+The Oboz Sawtooth II Low BDry and the Hoka One One Sky Arkali are excellent options to consider if you prefer shoes with a lot of support.

-Well at least we can say one positive thing about this shoe — it's truly lightweight in comparison!
-It weighs 1 pound 7 ounces in the size 10 that we tested, making it 2 ounces lighter than the Ahnu Sugarpine II.
-While they are both lightweight, the Sugarpine is a lot more comfortable than the Siren Edge, and it offers more support as well.
-Both of these shoes are still too light and not supportive enough for long hikes or hiking with significant weight, but we prefer the Sugarpines over the Sirens on days when we are only hiking for a few miles and without a heavy pack.
+Well at least we can say one positive thing about this shoe — it's truly lightweight in comparison to most of the shoes we tested!
+Another light shoe is The North Face Safien GTX.
+While they are both lightweight, the Safien is a lot more functional than the Siren Edge, and it offers more support as well.
+Both of these shoes lack enough support for long hikes with significant weight, but we prefer the Safien over the Siren on days when we are only hiking for a few miles and without a heavy pack.

 This shoe uses a proprietary "M Select DRY" liner from Merrell.
 They say that it's an "impermeable membrane that seals out water," but during our submersion test, the membrane leaked through after five minutes and our feet were totally soaked by the eight-minute mark.
 While this is an extreme test that is not always indicative of real-world conditions, almost all of the other "waterproof" models in this review can pass it.
-The few that didn't include the Ahnu Montara, because of leaking in the tongue area that doesn't have a gusset, and the Ahnu Sugarpine II, which also saturated through completely.
-The Siren Edge is also cut lower than some other models, like the Oboz Sawtooth BDRY, so keep this in mind if you often hike in wet weather and need something that will keep you covered and dry.
+The Siren Edge is also cut lower than some other models, such as the Oboz Sawtooth II Low BDRY, so keep this in mind if you often hike in wet weather and need something that will keep you covered and dry.

 We didn't find too many durability complaints about this shoe, and it appears to be made of quality materials; however, knowing hiking shoes well, those with a medium thickness midsole will typically last about 200-300 miles.
 With the Siren's being so thin, we worry about it packing out even sooner than "average."
 Also, within our testing period (average 20-30 miles on each model) the uppers had already relaxed a lot and lost some of their shape, so this pair received a low durability score.
 If you're looking for a sturdier all-around shoe that should last a lot longer, then any of our top scoring models, like the Adidas Outdoor Terrex Swift R2 GTX, is a better bet.